zxc88645/poe-ce/README.md

 ## Donate

-  If you can,
-  Let me have a cup of coffee while developing,
+  If u can, Let me have a cup of coffee while developing,
-  I will thank you very much.

   BTC: `3KuWGjbQ5BVZBdYzWbKWsAQcGBQiqwF9yh`

+  My appreciation is beyond expression.

 ## Requirements